 Farmer’s Helpers sessions are offered to young people aged 8-12 throughout the school holidays.
-Sessions run from 10am -12.30pm.
-Farmer’s Helpers do real jobs across the farm.
-Your day might include mucking out pigs, feeding or grooming, helping with the garden or even painting fences!
+Sessions run from 10.00am to 12.30pm.
+Farmer’s Helpers do real jobs across the farm such as gardening, mucking out stables, feeding animals and grooming our goats!

 On the day, your youngster should report to the Education Centre in the middle of the farm with a snack and wearing strong old clothes and shoes or wellies.
 On cold days, please provide extra layers including hats and gloves.
 If it’s very wet, we’ll do more indoor jobs, but may be outdoors part of the time, so bring a waterproof!